JScearcy/rust-doc-viewer/README.md

 The most basic functionality - viewing and searching of the docs

+### 1.0.3

+- Remove configuration until it can be used and is fully functional
+- Fix nested navigation path resolution

+### 1.0.2

+- Update README with more setup information

 ### 1.0.1

-Fix issue finding generated docs
+- Fix issue finding generated docs

 ### 1.0.0

-Initial release of Rust Doc Viewer
+- Initial release of Rust Doc Viewer